-- > Apply to emergency and non-emergency transports - > Apply to public and private providers
+- Apply to emergency and non-emergency transports - > Apply to public and private providers

-This was agreed upon by all interested parties, but also linked by several to the recommendation below related to ground ambulance rates.
-The burden of ground ambulance costs should not be placed on commercial health plan consumers.
-The comments that accompanied this focused mostly on finding alternative revenue sources for ground ambulance providers to maintain the viability of their operations.
-There was also concern that by banning balance billing, the cost of services could be shifted elsewhere, such as an increased premiums or cost-sharing.
+The study advisory group members agreed with this recommendation.
+Several members also linked this to the recommendation below regarding ground ambulance rates.
+The burden of ground ambulance costs should not be placed on consumers enrolled in commercial health plans.
+The comments that accompanied this policy option focused mainly on finding alternative revenue sources for ground ambulance providers to maintain the financial viability of their operations.
+There also was concern that by banning balance billing, the cost of services could be shifted elsewhere, such as increased premiums or consumer cost-sharing.

-Reimburse at applicable local jurisdiction fixed rate, or if no local rate exists, at the lesser of a fixed percentage of Medicare or billed charges
+Reimburse ground ambulance services at applicable local jurisdiction fixed rate, or if no local rate exists, at the lesser of a fixed percentage of Medicare or billed charges

-- > Apply to emergency and non-emergency transports - > Apply to public and private providers
+- Apply to emergency transports - > Apply to public and private providers

 Adopted by Arkansas, Louisiana, and Texas, this is one of the most prevalent approaches to setting ground ambulance service rates.
-Reimbursement is set at the applicable local jurisdiction's fixed rate, or if no local rate has been set, then at the lesser of a fixed percentage of Medicare or billed charges.
+Reimbursement is set at the applicable local jurisdiction's fixed rate, or if no local rate has been set, then at the lesser of a fixed percentage of what Medicare would pay for the service or billed charges.

-This specific solution achieved moderate support from the advisory group but was directly tied to two other closely related policy options that received high rankings.
+This specific solution drew moderate support from the advisory group but was directly tied to two other closely related policy options that received high rankings.
 The APCD claims data analysis showed substantial disparity between billed charges and allowed amounts of public versus private ground ambulance providers.
-A likely explanation for this is that public providers base their billed charges on locally set rates and have access to public funding to support their services.
-Given the complexity of this policy recommendation some important considerations include the following:
+This is likely because public providers base their billed charges on locally set rates and have access to public funding to support their services.
+Given the complexity of this policy recommendation some important considerations include:

-- Allowed amounts as a percentage of Medicare for BLS emergency transports (A0429), the most commonly billed CPT code, ranged from 172% -327% of Medicare.
-For the second most common code, ALS emergency transport level 1 (A0427), the range was 186% 340%.
-It is recommended that that the fixed percentage of Medicare fall between the ranges for these codes and be set in statue by the legislature, alongside a review mechanism detailed below. - The fixed percentage of Medicare should be applied only to claims for emergency services.
-Given the variability in billed charges and the allowed amounts as a percentage of Medicare for non-emergency services (from 350% to over 600% of Medicare, due in part to a smaller number of paid claims), setting a fixed percentage may be premature. - A review mechanism should be established to assess the appropriateness of the percentage of Medicare rate at regular intervals.
-This feature was strongly supported.
-The review would be conducted by the OIC and would take place in 2027 for the 2028 Legislature's consideration, or if Medicare makes a substantial update to their ground ambulance reimbursement rates, whichever occurs earlier. - An additional review mechanism should be established to assess the appropriateness of local jurisdictions ground ambulance rates to ensure they are reasonable and fair.
-This was recommended by consumer advocates per the suggestion of Loren Adler who is a member of the federal GAPB advisory committee.
-This review would also be conducted by the OIC in 2027 for the 2028 Legislature's consideration.
-It would take place in conjunction with the review of the percentage of Medicare rate conducted at the same time.
+- Allowed amounts as a percentage of Medicare for BLS emergency transports (A0429), the most commonly billed CPT code, ranged from 172% to 327% of Medicare.
+For the second-most common code, ALS emergency transport level 1 (A0427), the range was 186% to 340%.
+It is recommended that the fixed percentage of Medicare fall between the ranges for these codes and be set in statute by the legislature, accompanied by the review mechanism detailed below. - The fixed percentage of Medicare should be applied only to claims for emergency services.
+Given the variability in billed charges and the allowed amounts as a percentage of Medicare for non-emergency services (from 350% to over 600% of Medicare, due in part to a smaller number of paid claims), setting a fixed percentage may be premature.
+If legislation does not set a fixed rate for these services, further study can be undertaken for a report to the legislature in 2026. - A review mechanism should be established to assess the appropriateness of the percentage of Medicare rate at regular intervals.
+This feature drew strong support.
+The OIC would conduct the review, which would take place in 2027 for the 2028 Legislature's consideration, or if Medicare makes a substantial update to their ground ambulance reimbursement rates, whichever occurs earlier. - An additional review mechanism should be established to assess whether local jurisdictions' ground ambulance rates are reasonable and fair.
+Consumer advocates made this recommendation per the suggestion of Loren Adler, who is a member of the federal GAPB advisory committee.
+The OIC would conduct the review, which would take place in 2027 for the 2028 legislature's consideration.
+It would take place in conjunction with the review of the appropriateness of the percentage of Medicare rate.